jswang/camelup/README.md

 If you were to ally, the best ally is Player 1, which has an expected value of 1.6

 ### 3. Place the booster
 This one's a little more interesting.
 The value in placing a booster lies in the expected numer of times a camel lands on that booster during the round, and the change in expected value of your existing bets were you to place a booster.
 This applies to the global winner and loser.
+The value of moving your boost will be printed, it's up to the user to remember the value from the previous boost and whether they should move their tile.
 <br> Calculating the payout is easy - based on the average number of landings per tile, you can calculate the expected value of the payout.
 <br> Calculating the change in expected value of your existing bets is harder - you would need to recalculate the probability of winning for every possible booster placement.
 If there are n possible placements, and you can place +1 or -1, then the number of calculations you would have to run is: 2*n*320760!
 <br> In practice, the following heuristic is used: